AlbertPWilliams/TwitterLike/README.md

 11. TODO Better logging (log4j).
 I started to look at this also.
 12. TODO Better frontend (using twitter bootstrap for styling).

-**My immediate focus will be finding out the issues with deploying si=uccessfully on PWS.**
+**My immediate focus will be finding out the issues with deploying successfully on PWS.**

 I sent a picture of the logs in a previous email, any help appreciated.
 But I know you are very busy.